clhin/cs225-final-project/README.md

 ## Data
 We use the BACI Bilateral Trade Database for 2020, which can be downloaded here: https://drive.google.com/drive/folders/1V_HJuovf_Ql6d2zJtBFoiWon96oyc1JM?usp=sharing
 To use this database in this project, download the file, and then add the file `BACI_HS17_Y2020_V202201.csv` to the cloned repo.
+To use other years of the data base see: http://www.cepii.fr/CEPII/en/bdd_modele/bdd_modele_item.asp?id=37

 ## Running Instructions
 This project should be run in the class Docker container.
 To run firstly clone the repo, and add the csv to the cs225-final-project directory.
 Withing the project directory, you should set up a build folder to use cmake by running `mkdir build`, then `cd build`, then `cmake ..`.
 The tests can be compiled using `make test` and run using `./test`.
 To compile main simply use `make main`, and to run use `./main`, from there you will be prompted to input counties.